Kambriel Designer Biography

 "Romeo and Juliet" - Rebel Shakespeare Company

 "The Corridor" inspired by H.P.
-Lovecraft - upcoming independent film release
+Lovecraft - upcoming independent film

-"The Temperamental Wobble" - A full scale dance theatre piece based on the art and humour
+"The Temperamental Wobble" - A full scale dance theatre piece based on

-of Edward Gorey - This work was premiered in Boston, MA and is now a touring work, performing
+the art and humour of Edward Gorey - This work was premiered in Boston,

 in locales such as Tokyo, Japan.

-Salome costume photos
+costume photos

-Click here for a selection of costume photos from the Gorey Production!
+here for a selection of costume photos from the Gorey Production!

 Gothic Beauty - USA